serkansonmez06/_billing_app/README.md

 -> Footer component.
 Will display social media icons and when user clicks on it it will open in new window.

 -> if URL is not exist, 404 not found page wil display.
+-> Social media icons are clickable and user can click, and go to social media accout of application in new tab.

 <img width="947" alt="billing1" src="https://user-images.githubusercontent.com/73310717/197906417-0dd451e9-0093-445e-8797-5d32a002b7b5.png">